 US economy statistics show us that small businesses have always been an important part of both our culture and our success.
 They contribute to the local economy by bringing stability, jobs, and financial growth, and they can offer a more diverse inventory or specialize in unique services.
 Whether they remain small or grow into large corporations, these kinds of companies also contribute to the government’s budget through taxes.

-Despite the sheer number of other small business and the heavy competition they face, most owners actually feel very optimistic about their future.
+Despite the sheer number of other small businesses and the heavy competition they face, most owners actually feel very optimistic about their future.
 Companies expect growth in the upcoming years, and they aren’t afraid to put in the hard work needed to succeed.

 According to the Bureau of Labor Statistics small business failure rate, the healthcare and social assistance industries are the most stable for start-ups, where 85% of businesses make it past the first year.

 Tech, health, and energy are not the biggest industries out there, but right now they’re the most lucrative ones.
 If you planned to start your business in one of these sectors, your services are bound to be in high demand.